 Sodium is found mostly in the body fluids outside the cells.
 It is very important for maintaining blood pressure.
 Sodium is also needed for nerves, muscles, and other body tissues to work properly.

 When the amount of sodium in fluids outside cells drops, water moves into the cells to balance the levels.
 This causes the cells to swell with too much water.
-Although most cells can handle this swelling, brain cells cannot, because the skull bones confine them.
-Brain swelling causes most of the symptoms of hyponatremia.
+Brain cells are especially sensitive to swelling, and this causes many of the symptoms of hyponatremia.

 In hyponatremia, the imbalance of water to salt is caused by one of three conditions:

 Hyponatremia can be caused by:

 The health care provider will perform a complete physical examination to help determine the cause of your symptoms.
 Blood and urine tests will be done.

 The following laboratory tests can confirm and help diagnose hyponatremia:

 The cause of hyponatremia must be diagnosed and treated.
 If cancer is the cause of the condition, radiation, chemotherapy, or surgery to remove the tumor may correct the sodium imbalance.

 Other treatments depend on the specific type of hyponatremia.

 The outcome depends on the condition that is causing the problem.
 Acute hyponatremia, which occurs in less than 48 hours, is more dangerous than hyponatremia that develops slowly over time.
 When sodium level falls slowly over days or weeks (chronic hyponatremia), the brain cells have time to adjust and swelling is minimal.